NerdsCorp/Pelican-Module-FOSSBilling/README.md

-# Pterodactyl Module for FOSSBilling
+# Pelican Module for FOSSBilling

-A free and open-source module that connects **Pterodactyl** with **FOSSBilling**, allowing you to automate game server provisioning, management, and suspension directly from your FOSSBilling panel.
+A free and open-source module that connects **Pelican** with **FOSSBilling**, allowing you to automate game server provisioning, management, and suspension directly from your FOSSBilling panel.
 This module is designed to streamline hosting operations and provide a seamless experience for both providers and their clients.

+> [!CAUTION]
+> This module is currently not in a functional state and Pelican itself is still in beta!
+> We **strongly** advise against using (unstable) beta software in production, especially if you have customers.

 ## ✨ Features